Subjects

 Year 7

-In Year 7, students will begin to learn Spanish and French.
+In Year 7, students will begin to learn Spanish.
 The focus of the year is to introduce the language via the topics: Introductions and Basics, My family, In the School, At Home, A Spanish/French city and Hobbies.

-Students will learn grammatical structures in the perfect past, present and simple future tenses, how to form justified opinions in each of the aforementioned topics as well as the culture of Spain/France and Latin America/Francophone countries such as European Day of Languages, Día de los Muertos, Día de los Reyes, Semana Santa, La Fêtes des Rois and Paris Fashion Week.
+Students will learn grammatical structures in the past, present and future tenses, how to form justified opinions in each of the aforementioned topics as well as the culture of Spain and Latin America through activities such as European Day of Languages, Día de los Muertos, Día de los Reyes and Semana Santa.

 Pupils will be assessed in the four main skills of languages: listening, speaking, reading and writing.